mcarvalhosa/news_classification_project/README.md

   - Trained with `class_weight="balanced"` to address imbalance
   - Tuned `C` using `GridSearchCV` with 3-fold cross-validation

+SVM served as a strong classical baseline, but its reliance on sparse TF-IDF vectors limits its ability to capture deep semantic meaning in text.
+This motivated the use of deep learning models for richer representation.

 #### 2.2 Deep Learning: CNN, LSTM, GRU

 - **Embeddings**:
   - Loaded GloVe 100D pretrained vectors
   - Created an embedding matrix and set `trainable=True` to allow fine-tuning
 - **CNN Architecture**:
-  - Embedding → Conv1D (128 filters, kernel size 3) → GlobalMaxPooling → Dense → Dropout → Output
+  - Embedding → Conv1D(256 filters, kernel size=3) → GlobalMaxPool1D → Dense(32) → Dropout(0.3) → Output(28)
   - Trained with early stopping and class weights
 - **LSTM & GRU**:
   - Replaced Conv1D with LSTM(64) and GRU(64) layers, followed by similar dropout and dense layers
   - Used same tokenized and padded input sequences
+  - Sequences were padded/truncated to a maximum length of 100 tokens based on EDA analysis (95th percentile at 55 words), balancing coverage and avoiding over-padding.
   - Trained with early stopping and class weights

 #### 2.3 CNN Hyperparameter Tuning (Keras Tuner)